babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 - Babel turned 3 years old on [September 28, 2017](https://babeljs.io/blog/2017/10/05/babel-turns-three)!
 - Daniel [moved](https://twitter.com/left_pad/status/926096965565370369) `babel/babylon` and `babel/babel-preset-env` into the main Babel monorepo, [babel/babel](https://github.com/babel/babel), and this includes all git history, labels, issues.
 - We received a [$1k/month donation](https://twitter.com/left_pad/status/923696620935421953) from Facebook Open Source!
-  - If your company would like to **give back** by supporting a fundamental part of JavaScript development and it's future, consider donating to our [Open Collective](https://opencollective.com/babel).
-You can also donate developer time to help maintain the project.
   - This the highest monthly donation we have gotten since the start (next highest is $100/month).
   - We are definetely looking to be able to fund people on the team to work full-time
   - Logan in particular left his job a while ago and is using the funds to work on Babel part time at the moment.